These cute Gnome Cookies are surprisingly easy to make and are super fun to decorate with your choice of a buttercream or cotton candy beard.

 What should I use to decorate the gnomes?

-My favorite frosting is buttercream so I use it as often as possible.
+My favorite frosting for decorating these gnome cookies is buttercream.
 You can find my recipe for buttercream frosting here.
 I divided my buttercream into three portions.
 Two were left white and the other I tinted gray.
 To get gray buttercream frosting, I started by tinting it with a little black gel paste (Wilton brand from Amazon) but found that it was too purple.
 So I added a tiny bit of the yellow gel paste from the same kit and it was the perfect gray.

 In addition to the buttercream frosting, you’ll need pastry bags (these are the ones I used) for the icing, a grass tip (I used the smaller size) as well as a round tip to make the stripes.
 If you have couplers, you can easily use the same round tip for both the gray and the white bag.
 Otherwise, it is convenient to put a round tip on each bag.